HL Select UK Growth Shares

 We like the quality of Ascential’s portfolio and its growing exposure to serving online markets.
 Class-leading events tend to be more resilient than the average.
 Debt is a shade higher than we would like, but with profit margins of around 25% and limited capital expenditure needs, cash flow should quickly reduce these.

 The world’s leading contract caterer, operating staff canteens, hospital and school kitchens, using Compass’s own brands, or franchised brands such as Costa or Burger King.

 Where Compass operate on a customer’s premises, the kitchen and canteen is normally fitted out by the customer; Compass provide the staff and prepare the food.
 They may charge the diners, or the employer might pick up all or part of the cost.
 Either way relatively little capital is required, making the business very cash generative.
 That recently enabled them to buy-back £1bn of shares.

 Compass estimate that only around half of their market is already outsourced.
 That should leave plenty of growth potential still in front of them.
 Compass buy food on a colossal scale, serving millions of meals every day, which gives them buying power.
 They are also ruthlessly focussed on cost management, with a series of permanent programmes to identify best practices in every aspect of the business and spread them across all of their operations.

-The combination of increased outsourcing and focus on costs makes their margins relatively resilient.
+The combination of increased outsourcing and focus on costs makes their margins relatively resilient in normal times (COVID-19 aside).
 They are not as high as the margins of most of the companies we back, but there is only so much value anyone can add to a sandwich.
-But by using their scale to good effect, Compass have been able to grow revenues by over 70% since 2007, whilst profits and dividends have risen by just over 160%.
-Of course the future will be different and this pattern may not repeat.

 Leading global credit bureau and data analytics business, which gathers data and turns it into information that banks and retailers can use to guide their lending and marketing decisions.